tintin305/Space-Debris-Tracker/Notes.md

 ### Pulsed Waveform Transmission

 The second mehtod of EM wave transmission makes use of pulses, these occur periodically and their duration is commonly over a short period of time.
 This system is commonly used in tandem with a monostatic configuration and this provides the isolation between the transmitter and receiver circuitry, the circuitry to isolate these signals is still used.
 Following the EM wave pulse, the receiver is set to record the resulting EM waves that are returned in the form of echoes after it has reflected from the objects in question.
 The determination of the pulse length and the period between pulses (the interpulse period (IPP))is discussed further in the report ***.
+The pulse repitition is also highly pertinent to the observable time window of debris, this will be discussed in section ***.

+Need image here which describes how the pulses are placed with respect to time.

+The pulse repetition frequency is related to the maximum distance that the system is able to detect objects, this is related to the observable area of the system and the furthest distance that the system can detect an object.
+This is discussed in section *** and section ***.

+The following image represents a case where a pulse is sent outwards and is then followed by, a period of time later, a corresponding echo pulse.
+The period between the pulse and the echo can be used to determine the altitude that the object has.
+In order to detect the pulse, the time between each sample should be no less than the pulse width of the transmitter (this should be elaborated on... get the info from: \cite[p.~21]{radarHandbook})

+Think about echoes that come back after the next pulse is fired, this can be from targets that are past the 2000 km range.
+These need to be dealt with.
+One way is to define a SNR that will rule out these cases.
+Another case is to throw out any echoes that happen before one is expected to have returned (based on the minimum altitude required to be detected).

 ## Standard Parameters